0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/policies/privacy-policy.md

  We utilize standard contract clauses approved by the European Commission and rely on the European Commission’s [adequacy decisions](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en) about certain countries, as applicable, for data transfers from the European Economic Area to the United States and other countries.

 ## Contact Information
- The data controller responsible for your information is Libra, which you can contact us at:
+ The data controller responsible for your information is Diem, which you can contact us at:

-	Libra Association
+	Diem Association
 	Quai de l'Ile, 13
 	1204 Geneva
 	SWITZERLAND